|

 Resume

-Prior to grad school, I spent three years at Adagrad AI, a dynamic startup delivering production-grade Computer Vision solutions to a global clientele.
-There, I tackled real-time video analytics challenges involving OCR, license plate recognition, pose estimation, person fall detection, and semantic segmentation.
+Prior to my graduate studies, I spent three amazing years at Adagrad AI, a dynamic startup delivering production grade Computer Vision solutions.
+There, I tackled high impact challenges in real time video analytics, including OCR, license plate recognition, pose estimation, and semantic segmentation.

 |